onap/sdc/docs/onboardingpackages.rst

 ETSI SOL004 Tosca CSAR Package
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The ETSI SOL004 Tosca CSAR Package is a zip archive with a .csar extension.
+The structure necessary for the supported CSAR package depends on the model used in onboarding

+**SDC AID**
-The structure of the supported CSAR package is as described in `ETSI NFV-SOL 004v2.6.1`_ csar structure option 1 i.e. CSAR containing a TOSCA-Metadata directory.
+If the package is onboarded using the SDC AID model, the structure of the supported CSAR package is as described in `ETSI NFV-SOL 004v2.6.1`_ csar structure option 1 i.e. CSAR containing a TOSCA-Metadata directory.

+The supported descriptor included in the package is aligned to `ETSI NFV-SOL 001v2.5.1 <https://docbox.etsi.org/ISG/NFV/Open/Publications_pdf/Specs-Reports/NFV-SOL%20001v2.5.1%20-%20GS%20-%20TOSCA-based%20NFV%20descriptors%20spec.pdf>`_.
+The descriptor partially mapped into the SDC AID model.
+There is also limited support for v2.7.1 and 3.3.1

+**ETSI SOL001 v2.5.1**
+If the package is onboarded using the ETSI SOL001 v2.5.1 model, the structure of the supported CSAR package is as described in `ETSI NFV-SOL 004v2.5.1`_ csar structure option 1 i.e. CSAR containing a TOSCA-Metadata directory.

-The supported descriptor included in the package is aligned to `ETSI NFV-SOL 001v2.5.1 <https://docbox.etsi.org/ISG/NFV/Open/Publications_pdf/Specs-Reports/NFV-SOL%20001v2.5.1%20-%20GS%20-%20TOSCA-based%20NFV%20descriptors%20spec.pdf>`_
+The supported descriptor included in the package is aligned to `ETSI NFV-SOL 001v2.5.1 <https://docbox.etsi.org/ISG/NFV/Open/Publications_pdf/Specs-Reports/NFV-SOL%20001v2.5.1%20-%20GS%20-%20TOSCA-based%20NFV%20descriptors%20spec.pdf>`_.
+The tosca types defined in this version of the ETSI NFV-SOL 001 are used in the created VF (rather than the types defined in the SDC AID model).

+Note in relation to model selection:
+- More than one model can be selected during onboarding.
+In the subsequent VSP import one model from the list of models selected at onboarding time must be selected.
+- For a package to be used in service design it must be imported with the same model as is selected during service creation.

 Other Points to note when onboarding this package are:

 - During onboarding the ETSI NFV-SOL004 CSAR structure is transformed to the internal ONAP CSAR structure.
 - The original input CSAR is maintained and stored as the SDC artifact *ETSI_PACKAGE* in the xNF internal model.
 For existing legacy xNF, it can be stored as *ONBOARDED_PACKAGE* instead.
 - The non-mano artifacts are mapped to the corresponding SDC Artifact Type in the xNF internal model.

 Basic Helm package support for CNF
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^